Transform Your Home with Expert Hardwood Floor Staining in Chicago

 | Full Sand, Stain & Refinish | Existing wood floors that need full color change and new finish | From $4 / sq ft | Sand to bare wood, remove previous finish, apply stain, standard finish system, and cleanup |

 *Pricing shown is a starting point.
 Final cost can vary depending on square footage, floor condition, wood species, custom color testing, and whether the floor has deep scratches, heavy buildup, or areas in poor condition.
 Moving furniture, extra prep, and any needed repairs are usually priced separately.
-For a more detailed breakdown of full sanding and refinishing pricing, see the Hardwood Floor Refinishing page.
+For a more detailed breakdown of full sanding and refinishing pricing, see the Hardwood Floor Refinishing page or calculate hardwood floor staining and refinishing cost.

 Why Choose Big Bro Hardwood for Hardwood Floor Staining